check-spelling-sandbox/issue-70/README.md

-whaaat does the cat say?
+what does the cat say?